TOD-theses/paper-T-RACE/main.typ

 The authors of Securify describe three TOD properties: @tsankov_securify_2018

-- *TOD Transfer*: "[...] the execution of the ether transfer depends on transaction ordering"
+- *TOD Transfer*: "[...] the execution of the Ether transfer depends on transaction ordering"
-- *TOD Amount*: "[...] the amount of ether transferred depends on the transaction ordering"
+- *TOD Amount*: "[...] the amount of Ether transferred depends on the transaction ordering"
-- *TOD Receiver*: "[...] the recipient of the ether transfer might change, depending on the transaction ordering"
+- *TOD Receiver*: "[...] the recipient of the Ether transfer might change, depending on the transaction ordering"

 For Ether transfers, they consider only `CALL` instructions.
 We also use `CALLCODE` instructions, as these can be used to transfer Ether similar to `CALL`s.